skoczen/will/docs/improve.md

 * New `room.history` attribute with a room's history, thanks to [PrideRage](https://github.com/PrideRage)
 * New setting: `ALLOW_INSECURE_HIPCHAT_SERVER`, which will disable SSL checks (you're on your own), thanks to [sivy](https://github.com/sivy).
+* Adds support for V2 of the WorldWeatherOnline API (for times, weather) thanks to [woohgit](https://github.com/woohgit).
+* Adds new release and doc deploy scripts, so the github [releases](https://github.com/skoczen/will/releases) are kept up to date.
+Thanks to [crccheck](https://github.com/crccheck) for noticing and reporting they were stale!

 #### 0.6.5 - January 23, 2015